uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 #### 1.2.1 London bike sharing data set

 This dataset shows how many bike-sharing transactions took place in the entire London area each hour in 2015 to 2016.
 Because the usage in this dataset is the summation across all the stops in the city, we could have a more general feel of how major variables such as weather conditions and time affect bike share usage, excluding the effect of the location of the stop on its usage.
+(This dataset will be hereinafter referred to as the first dataset.)

-Table 1: Description of London_merged.csv
+**Table 1: Description of London_merged.csv**

 | Object | Description |
 | --- | --- |